A Sneak Peek...

 It is interesting to note that Queen's friends made counter gestures to the artists who played with them.
 For example, singer Roger Daltrey and guitarist Tony Iommi performed the song "I Want It All" with "Queen", after an intro that included "Black Sabbath's" "Heaven and Hell" and "The Who's" "Pinball Wizard".
 Similarly, Robert Plant who performed with "Queen" two songs" "Innuendo" and "Crazy Little Thing Called Love" enjoys a short tribute with excerpts from "Kashmir" and "Thank You".

 Two interesting facts about the show.

-1. Scorpions band members Rudolf Schenker and Klaus Meine were on the set.
+1. "Scorpions" band members Rudolf Schenker and Klaus Meine were on the set.
 Rumor has it that they were brought as a backup in case "Guns N' Roses" will not show up.
 The fear was of an incident between Axl Rose and "Queen" fans because Axl was known as a homophobe.
 Things have support in interviews with Slash who noted that the decision to perform was made at the last minute.
-"Scorpions" members are seen in the final track preforms - "We Are The Champions" and this is a confirmation of the rumors.
+"Scorpions" members are seen in the final track performs - "We Are The Champions" and this is a confirmation of the rumors.

 2. A second fact is also related to the attitude of Axl Rose.
 He had a duet with Elton John on the song "Bohemian Rhapsody".
 Elton came to his room behind the scenes a few hours before the show to ask him to rehearse.
 Whoever opened the door was his bodyguard who said Axl was asleep.
-Elton told the guard he understood but there was a performance in just a few more hours and the bodyguard just closed the door on his face.
+Elton told the guard he understood but there was a performance in just a few more hours and the bodyguard just closed the door in his face.